 Interrupted Studies status should be considered.

-A DES is not available for the GAT, Music Style and Composition Externally-assessed Task or Extended Investigation Externally-assessed Task written report.
+A DES is not available for the GAT, Music Composition Externally-assessed Task, Music Inquiry Externally-assessed Task or Extended Investigation Externally-assessed Task written report.

-Students are only eligible for a DES for a VCE external assessment if they meet all of the following criteria:
+Students are eligible for a DES if they meet all of the following criteria:

 - They have completed the course of study leading to the external assessment, and have a result for at least one other graded assessment in the same study.

-- They provide independent professional written evidence that demonstrates the illness, injury, personal trauma or serious intervening event has affected their performance in the external assessment or has prevented them from attending the external assessment.
+- They provide evidence that demonstrates the illness, injury, personal trauma or serious intervening event has affected their performance in the external assessment or has prevented them from attending the external assessment.

-A ‘personal trauma’ may include, but is not limited to, the death or serious illness or an accident involving a family member, or family break-up.
+A ‘personal trauma’ may include, but is not limited to, the death or serious illness of a family member, an accident involving a family member, or family break-up.